anduleh/anduleh/README.md

 - ☁️ I'm interested in Cloud Computing and Systems Design
 - 🛠️ I’m currently developing a Chrome extension
-- 📝 I’m looking for help with Digital Marketing
+- 📝 I’m experimenting with 3D printing tools
 - 📂 I’m looking to contribute to open source software
-- ☕ Ask me about philosophy, debate, and coffee
+- ☕ Ask me about puzzles, video games, and coffee
-- 🌎 Everything in the world is connected in some way